Picture this scenario. You are out in the woods and lost, and you’ve eaten through all the food in your day pack.

 - Make sure to rinse it well and boil before using.

 Watch out for any bright yellow lichen because this contains a highly poisonous substance called vulpinic acid.

-Wolf Lichen is the most the most common lichens containing vulpinic acid.
+Wolf Lichen is the most common Lichen containing vulpinic acid.
 It got its name because ancient Europeans used it to poison wolves and foxes.
-Some Native American tribes used it to poison their arrowheads and still others boiled it for tea as an anti-inflammatory.
+Some Native American tribes used it to poison their arrowheads, and still, others boiled it for tea as an anti-inflammatory.

-Tim Halberg, from Turtlehead, decided to try it but found it to be barely edible.
+Tim Halberg, from Turtlehead, decided to try it but found it barely edible.
 Barely.
 Survival Instinct shared how to clean and process it properly to make green algae palatable.

-Don’t mistake blue-green algae for green algae though.
-Blue-green algae aren’t algae, but a bacterium that thrives in mostly still water.
+Don’t mistake blue-green algae for green algae, though.
+Blue-green algae aren’t algae but bacteria that thrive in mostly still water.
 These toxic algae bloom in hot weather in what looks like a massive green paint spill.

-You can eat moss or lichen to survive, but only use it as a last resort, as the human body can’t process it effectively and you’ll probably end up with a terrible stomach ache.
-Small birds, like crows, and other animals that may have been conditioned to not be afraid of humans.
+You can eat moss or Lichen to survive, but only use it as a last resort, as the human body can’t process it effectively, and you’ll probably end up with a terrible stomach ache.
+Small birds, like crows, and other animals, may have been conditioned not to be afraid of humans.